jasontsemf/WhatsThatLine/README.md

 ### Setting up the API

 I am not very experienced in working with private APIs.
-I used to find a public one from this [list on GitHub](https://github.com/public-apis/public-apis).
-I know there will by problems of dealing with `CORS` lying ahead.
-I first try to call the API and try to look at the result with `Postman`, which was very helpful that I can do everything in a controllable environment, instead of messing with wrong code.
+I used to find and use public ones for my projects from this [list on GitHub](https://github.com/public-apis/public-apis).
+I know there will be problems of dealing with `CORS` lying ahead.
+I first try to call the API and try to look at the result with [Postman](https://www.postman.com/), which was very helpful that I can do everything in a controllable environment, instead of messing with wrong code.

-I consider making this project a `node.js` project at a point, as I know this is the way to "do it properly", and I don't have to worry too much about disclosing my API credentials, as I can hide them in the backend.
-After some research, I decided to go the low tech way, "input the API keys from the user", instead of developing this as a `node.js` app, as it was not as easy as it seemed, while I found no easy-to-follow tutorials online.
-But I guess the idea will be, with `express`, the static code call the API served by it's own `endpoints`, where they are rerouteed to the external APIs.
-But again, I don't have a crystal clear picture of how it should work.
+I consider making this project a `node.js` project at the very begining, as I know this is the way to "do it properly", and I don't have to worry about disclosing my API credentials anymore, as I can hide them in the backend.
+After some research, I decided to go the low tech way, "input the API keys from the user", instead of developing this as a `node.js` app, as it was not as easy as it seemed (maybe), while I found no easy-to-follow tutorials online.
+But I guess the idea will be, with `express`, the static code call the API served by it's own `endpoints`, where they are rerouted to the external APIs.
+But again, I don't have a crystal clear picture of how it should work in a complete picture.
 Maybe it can be the next assignment for myself.

-Below is how the lyrics is obtained from the API call.
+Below is how the lyrics is obtained from the API call, and how I processed the data for later use.
 Please refer to the inline comments for detailed explanation.

 ``` javascript
 let getLyrics = async () => {